7 music festivals you have to go to in the Caribbean

 Some of this genre of music popular at the festival includes Zouk, Bouyon, Cadence-lypso, Kompa, Soukous and Bouyon.
 Over the past years some of the headliners included Zouk Machine, Exile One, First Serenade, Kassav, Tabou Combo, Magnum Band, Taxi Creole, Michele Henderson, Carimi, Ophelia Marie and Tanya St. Val.

-Unfortunately, because of the destruction caused by Tropical Storm Erika the 2015 version was cancelled.
-The 2018 event is scheduled for October 26th – 28th at the Windsor Park Stadium in the capital city Roseau.
+The 2019 event is scheduled for October 26th – 28th at the Windsor Park Stadium in the capital city Roseau.
 Some of the performers include the Signal Band, Machel Montano, Kes The Band, Chronixx, Mavado, Yemi Alade, Jean Marc Ferdinand, Francky Vincent, Sweet Mickey and Kai Klass.

 Dominica is a little different from the other Caribbean countries, yes, they have beautiful beaches, but its tourism drive is fashioned around nature and thus it is described as “The Nature Isle.”
 So if you are looking for something new, some great Creole music and food, and you love nature, then you know where to go.